These chewy dark chocolate butterscotch cookies are loaded with sweet butterscotch chips and amped up with a sprinkling of sea salt.

 Notes & tips for these Dark Chocolate Butterscotch Cookies:

 - If you don’t have black cocoa powder, you can use regular cocoa powder.
-The recipe will work fine, but it will affect the flavour and color slightly.
+The recipe will work fine, but it will affect the flavor and color slightly.

 - If you’re not a fan of butterscotch, you can make these with any kind of chips you like!